 Anthony believes all students are unique and thus each class is unique.
 All students bring something different to the learning community.
 He also believes it is his job is to provide the highest of expectations, a positive attitude and facilitate the development of each student whilst assisting them to grow mentally, socially and emotionally.

 Anthony became a teacher to be able to assist students achieve their mathematical potential and spend each day with inquisitive growing minds where each day is different to the one before.

 Anthony enjoys going to the gym and likes Indian food!

 Bullying in schools is a global issue that arises at nearly every level, including in early childhood, primary and secondary programmes.
+Bullying in Singapore schools is sometimes reported as a problem as well.
 At OWIS, the administration, teachers, students and parents take bullying seriously, and we have focused on creating a kind approach to minimise bullying in our school.
 We believe that our kind and compassionate approach helps counter behavioural problems and organically creates a positive culture at our school that fosters good behaviour.

 It is important to understand what bullying is, and what it isn't.